WEEKLY ACTIONS

 – Phone number

-Note: Team members will be required to attend a States at the Core online training (90 minutes, see below).
+Note: Group members will be required to attend a States at the Core online training (90 minutes).

 States at the Core is hosting ongoing Community Defense and ICE Watch webinars.
-These are a great intro to what’s worked in Chicago and Minnesota.
+These are a great intro to what’s worked in Chicago and Minneapolis.
+They’re continually updated, and they run often.

 More Info: